Tikamin557/Ts-Core/docs/ModderGuide.md

 Dialogues registered through `TsCore/Dialogues` can be displayed from map Tile Actions and Touch Actions using `TsCoreDialogue`.

+T's Core also provides custom Tile Actions and Game State Queries for additional gameplay behavior and conditions.
+These smaller features are documented in the **[Other Features Guide](ModderGuide_OtherFeatures.md)**.

-T's Core also provides additional Content Patcher features such as custom tokens, Content Pack reload tools, and conditional GMCM field visibility.
+T's Core also provides additional Content Patcher features such as custom tokens...

 Each system has its own setup and available options.
 See the corresponding guide in the [Detailed Documentation](#-detailed-documentation) section for details and examples.